An antichain condition for infinite groups: Permutable and modular subgroups

 \section{Permutable and modular subgroups}

 We next consider the antichain conditions restricted to permutable and modular subgroups.
+Recall that $\ac_{per}$ is the antichain condition $\ac_\chi$ when $\chi$ is the property of being permutable.
 Although these classes are not, in general, subgroup-closed, the relevant posets still interact well with subgroups in generalized radical groups, so that one can push the minimax alternative obtained earlier to these settings.

 Let $G$ be a group and $K$ a subgroup of $G$.
 The subgroup $K$ is said to be {\it permutable} (or {\it quasinormal}) in $G$ (denoted $K \operatorname{per} G$) if for every subgroup $H$ of $G$, $HK = KH$.
 Recall that a group is called {\it quasi-Hamiltonian} if all its subgroups are permutable.